Srikarmk/100-days-of-code-Srikar/README.md

 <h2>Day 14 of #100DaysOfCode  </h2>
 ✅ Practiced a few programs in python.<br>
 ✅ Started TinDog Project from Angela Yu's course , will finish it soon !

+<h2>Day 15 of #100DaysOfCode   </h2>
+✅ Still diving into oops using python.<br>
+✅ Continued TinDog from Angela yu's course .<br>

+Late update but still going at it 🫡